takari/team-documentation/en/04-lifecycle/01-chapter4.markdown

 [//]: # (TBD is this enough docs for the pom packaging or do we need to mention anything else, related to shadow POM packaging Jason mentioned to talk to Igor about,)

-Projects with packaging 'jar' have to be switched to use the 'takari-jar' packaging.
+Additionally projects with packaging 'jar' have to be switched to use the 'takari-jar' packaging.

     <project>
       <modelVersion>4.0.0</modelVersion>